 These statistics are harrowing, but that’s not all.
 Oral hygiene problems aren’t just rooted in dental care.
 Stress, diet, underlying medical conditions can also affect oral health.
 Another survey, this time by the American Dental Association, shows a rise in stress-related dental conditions, such as teeth grinding, cracked teeth, and jaw pain.
 Stress also leads to poor lifestyle habits.
 For example, gorging on cake and cookies leads to an increase in cavities and gum disease.
 It’s a never-ending cycle, you understand.

 Your teeth are unwitting victims to the anxiety that continues to sweep the world.
 If this isn’t a sign to move on to advanced dental hygiene, we don’t know what is.
 Read our lips: brush up—on your brushing techniques!

 Technique Counts As Much As Your Tools

 You may have the world’s fanciest toothbrush, but that’s not going to do jack if you don’t know how to use it.
 The Bass method is the recommended dental hygiene technique, according to the American Dental Association.
 It means holding the toothbrush parallel to your teeth with the bristles tilted towards the gums.
 Scrub with short up and down strokes.
 It covers the gum line as well as the enamel.
 Use a back and forth motion for the chewing surface.

-Here are some other tips to remember when brushing your teeth.
+Here are some other tips to remember when brushing your teeth for good oral hygiene:

 Don’t brush too hard.